Rahim Uddin Bharosha

-Rahim Uddin Bharosha (1934-2020) was a former Bangladesh Nationalist Party politician and the former Member of Parliament of Extinct Rangpur-10 (now Rangpur-4) seat.
+Rahim Uddin Bharosha (1934-2020) was a Bangladeshi entrepreneur, Bangladesh Nationalist Party politician, and a member of parliament for the extinct Rangpur-10 seat (now Rangpur-4).

 Birth and early life

-Rahim Uddin was born in the house of late Moner Uddin Paiker and Mosammat Nabijan Nesa in Rangpur District in 1934.
+Rahim Uddin was born to Moner Uddin Paiker and Mosammat Nabijan Nesa in Rangpur District in 1934.

 Career

 Bharosha was elected to parliament from Rangpur-4 as a Jatiya Party candidate in 1979.

 Death

 Rahim Uddin Bharosha died on 11 March 2020.